Best Buds PA

 Philadelphia

 Philadelphia is also home to the Morris Arboretum at the University of Pennsylvania – named the Most Stunning University Garden and Arboretum in the world!
-No wonder Condé Nast Traveler recently named the city among the world’s top destinations with the magic going beyond the city’s rich history, neighborhoods, and cuisine to its garden gems.
+No wonder Lonely Planet listed the city among its Best in Travel with the magic going beyond the city’s rich history, neighborhoods, and cuisine to its garden gems.
 The Morris Arboretum is certainly one of them with an incredible 13,000+ labeled living plants from throughout the world, stunning rose gardens, and swan pond.
-There are fun activities for all ages – from the Squirrel Scramble for younger tykes to the Garden Railway to a bird’s eye view of the surrounding landscape at the award-winning, “Out on a Limb – a Tree Adventure.”
+There are fun activities for all ages – from the Whimsical Woods with its Fairy Garden to the Garden Railway to a bird’s eye view of the surrounding landscape at the award-winning, “Out on a Limb – a Tree Adventure.”
 Be sure to check out the Victorian era, glass Fernery – the last of its kind in all of North America.

 Day 2